FormIt3D/autodesk-formit-360-windows-help-old/Advanced Modeling/Advanced Modeling.md

 ### Advanced Modeling
 ---

-> If you did not complete the last section, click the File &gt; Open and choose **farnsworth05.axm** from the FormIt Primer folder.
+> If you did not complete the last section, click File &gt; Open and choose **farnsworth05.axm** from the FormIt Primer datasets folder.

 ---